ffxhxd/React-Food-Ordering-Website/README.md

 # React-Food-Ordering-Website
-E-commerce website for handmade products only
+Food Ordering website like Swiggy.com

 ## Technologies Used